svenfuchs/space/README.md

 * bundle status (`bundle check`)
 * dependencies

-One can easily see that:
+E.g. one can easily see that:

 * repos 1-5 are using the bundler local flag, while 6-7 are using remote references